nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Assign a task to random team member: `assign random`

 You have tasks and are looking to assign them to different people to work on.
-Since everyone is capable of doing all of the tasks, you are not sure whom to assign the tasks to.
+Since everyone is capable of doing all the tasks, you are not sure whom to assign the tasks to.
 You can assign tasks to people randomly using the `assign random` command.

 The `assign random` command allows you to assign tasks randomly to members in your team.
 The task with the new assignees will be shown in the task list of the [current team section](#current-team-section).
 Let us run through an